12 Monkeys: Lebbeus Woods lawsuit

-In the beginning of the film, Cole is brought into the interrogation room and told to sit in a chair attached to a vertical rail on the wall.
-A sphere supported by a metal armature is suspended directly in front of him, probing for weaknesses as the inquisitors interrogate him.
+In the beginning of the film, Cole is brought into an interrogation room and told to sit in a chair attached to a vertical rail on the wall.
+A spherical machine with screens of varying sizes showing close-ups of the faces of the scientists interrogating Cole, supported by a metal armature is suspended directly in front of him, probing for weaknesses as the inquisitors interrogate him.
 Architect Lebbeus Woods filed a lawsuit against Universal in February 1996, claiming that his work "Neomechanical Tower (Upper) Chamber" was used without permission.
 Woods won his lawsuit, requiring Universal to remove the scenes, but he ultimately allowed their inclusion in exchange for a "high six-figure cash settlement" from Universal.

 Trilogy claims

 After the release of The Zero Theorem in 2013, claims were made that Gilliam had meant it as part of a trilogy.
-A 2013 review for The Guardian newspaper said, "Calling it [The Zero Theorem] the third part of a trilogy formed by earlier dystopian satires Brazil and Twelve Monkeys [sic]"; but in an interview with Alex Suskind for Indiewire in late 2014, Gilliam said, "Well, it's funny, this trilogy was never something I ever said, but it's been repeated so often it's clearly true [laughs].
+A 2013 review for The Guardian said, "Calling it [The Zero Theorem] the third part of a trilogy formed by earlier dystopian satires Brazil and Twelve Monkeys [sic]"; but in an interview with Alex Suskind for Indiewire in late 2014, Gilliam said, "Well, it's funny, this trilogy was never something I ever said, but it's been repeated so often it's clearly true [laughs].
 I don't know who started it but once it started it never stopped".

 Reception

 Box office

-12 Monkeys was given a limited release in the United States on December 29, 1995.
-When the 1,629-theater wide release came on January 5, 1996, the film earned $13.84 million in its opening weekend.
-12 Monkeys eventually grossed $57.1 million in the US and $111.7 million in other countries, for a worldwide total of $168.8 million.
-The film held the No. 1 spot on box office charts for two weeks in January, before dropping due to competition from From Dusk till Dawn, Mr. Holland's Opus and Black Sheep.
+12 Monkeys grossed $57.14 million in the United States and Canada, and $111.69 million in other territories, for a worldwide total of $168.83 million.
+The film held the No. 1 spot on box office charts for two weeks in January, before dropping due to competition from From Dusk till Dawn, Mr. Holland's Opus, and Black Sheep.